HKPolyU-UAV/docker_practice/README.md

     docker start {container_name} # start container
-    docker attach {container_name} # attach to a container, namely, get inside the container docker exec -it {container_name} /bin/bash # attach to the same container without echoing the same commandline exit # exit container
+    docker attach {container_name} # attach to a container, namely, get inside the container docker exec -it {container_name} /bin/bash # attach to the same container without echoing the same commandline ctrl + p then ctrl + q to detach from docker exit # exit container

     docker commit {container_name} {new_image_name}